asieftekhari/python-examples/README.md

 **Example 9:** Write a program that receives several numbers as input, stores them in a list, then calculates and prints the sum, the average, the maximum, and the minimum of the numbers.

 **Example 10:** First, take a string as input, store its reverse in a variable, then check if the reversed string is equal to the original string, and finally print the result.

+**Example 11:** We want to take a list as input, remove its duplicate elements, and display the result in the output.

+**Example 12:** We have a dictionary as input, then we check for the existence of a key in the dictionary.

+**Example 13:** Using a while loop, allow the user three attempts.
+After each attempt, guide them to move closer to the chosen number.
+If they succeed, declare them the winner; otherwise, declare them the loser.

+**Example 14:** Using a for loop, print all even numbers less than 50.

+**Example 15:** Write a program that receives the ages of students in a class and stores them in a list.
+Then:

+- Compute and display the average age of the class.
+- Display the count of students whose age is greater than the class average.